Filmmaker & Distribution Consultant

 Before working in documentary film, Chiten was a certified sign language interpreter and involved in deaf theatre as a writer and director.
 She is the CEO of Blind Dog Films and a Member Owner of New Day Films.
 The intention in all her work is to entertain her audiences while educating them.

 Since the success of her film JUST ONE DROP, Laurel has become passionate about exploring unique forms of distribution and exhibition.
-She is currently a consultant with Gathr Films wearing a number of hats.
-She is their launch coach, Head of Acquisitions, helping with marketing, web design, and more.
+She is currently working with Gathr Films wearing a number of hats.
+She is their Head of Acquisitions, helping with marketing, web design, and more.

 - Emmy Nomination from the National Academy of Television Arts and Sciences